-Net cash provided by operating activities primarily consists of net income adjusted for certain items, including depreciation and amortization, deferred taxes, stock based stock-based compensation and the effects of changes in working capital.
+Net cash provided by operating activities primarily consists of net income adjusted for certain non-cash items, including depreciation and amortization, deferred taxes, stock-based compensation and the effects of changes in working capital.

-The \$356 million \$400 million increase in net cash provided by operating activities during the three six months ended March 31, 2024 June 30, 2024 from the comparable period in 2023 was primarily driven by an increase in the adjustments to net income which includes for depreciation and amortization and deferred income taxes, the \$160 million gain related to the PennyMac arbitration final award payment adjusted for depreciation and amortization and an increase in working capital.
-The increases in working capital were primarily driven by increased accounts receivable collections and lower Section 31 fees payable fee payments, partially offset by a decrease in other current and non-current liabilities due to the rate changes determined by the SEC, offset primarily by timing of various payments and receipts. payments.
+The \$400 million \$530 million increase in net cash provided by operating activities during the six nine months ended June 30, 2024 September 30, 2024 from the comparable period in 2023 was primarily driven by the adjustments to following:

+- An increase in net income, for excluding depreciation and amortization, and deferred income taxes, the \$160 million gain of \$357 million which is primarily related to the PennyMac arbitration final award payment and an full period impact of the Black Knight acquisition. - An increase in working capital.
+The increases changes in working capital were primarily driven by lower accounts of \$159 million, including the following: - A change of \$201 million related to the timing of the Section 31 fee payments, partially offset by a rate changes and payments; and - A net decrease of \$42 million related to changes in other current and non-current liabilities underlying working capital accounts, primarily due to timing of payments, payments and cash receipts.